 Division of Nursing

 Please refer to the Louisiana College Catalog for admission and progression criteria.
 Links are provided for accelerated BSN applicants and IUON queries, and an online application portal with timelines for the centralize application system (CAS) is available.
 All students are required to utilize the CAS application portal.
 Please view the timelines on the ABSN web pages.
 The first round of conditional offers for all fall 2015 BSN (traditional BSN, accelerated BSN and transfer) candidates will be mailed by December 6th, 2013.
 Details of academic progression requirements are summarized in the linked document.
 All students seeking admission into upper division nursing courses MUST be approved by the Division of Nursing Academic Policy Committee.
 Applications for admission must therefore be submitted to the Division of Nursing office ahead of scheduled committee meetings.
-The spring meeting will be held March 27th, 2013 and letters of request for admission must be submitted on or before March 1st 2013.
+The spring meeting will be held April 2nd, 2014 and letters of request for admission must be submitted on or before March 1st 2014.

 Traditional LC pre-nursing students are required to earn a minimum 80% score on a HESI A2 Admission Assessment examination.
 This is a required part of the application process during the NU 210 Concepts of Nursing course.
 Traditional pre-nursing applicants who are enrolled at LC in pre-nursing courses can prepare for the HESI A2 Admission Assessment by using an A2 Study Guide.
 This can be purchased as a hard copy or an electronic version.
 Two recommended study guides are: "HESI Admission Assessment Exam Review 3rd Edition" through Elsevier or McGraw-Hill's "Nursing School Entrance Exams."